ShivVary/CV-ROSWorkshop/README.md

 - Basic Networking Knowledge: Understanding how networks work will help when working with distributed ROS 2 systems.
 - Stable Internet Connection: Essential for downloading packages, updates, and dependencies.

-You can run ROS 2 directly on Linux, Windows, or macOS, or you can use Docker for a more isolated environment.
+You can run ROS 2 directly on Linux or Windows, or you can use Docker for a more isolated environment.To save time, we are setting up a VM hosted on GCP.
 Installation guides are available on the official ROS 2 website, and you can find detailed instructions for your operating system there.

 ## More Resources
 ROS 2 includes powerful features like actions, nodes, topics, services, parameters, logging, and the ability to operate across multiple devices.
 To learn more about these capabilities, the official ROS 2 documentation and tutorials are a great place to start: https://docs.ros.org/en/humble/index.html.
 Happy coding with ROS 2!